Top Python Data Science Interview Questions and Answers

 Answer:

-Python offers a rich ecosystem of libraries for data science, each serving different purposes:
+Python data science offers a rich ecosystem of libraries, each serving different purposes:

-• NumPy: Provides support for large, multi-dimensional arrays and matrices, along with a collection of mathematical functions to operate on these arrays.
+• NumPy: Provides support for multi-dimensional arrays and mathematical operations.

 2. How do you handle missing data in a dataset using Pandas?